 The Dormant Commerce Clause and Marijuana: Does Congress Control Industries they Hold Out to be Illegal?

-On October 19, 2022, Chicago-based pharmaceutical company, Green Thumb Industries announced a partnership with Arizona-Headquartered Circle K to create a first-of-its-kind gas station and convenience store that also sells recreational marijuana.
-This plan will allow ten Circle K stores in Florida to sell marijuana products such as gummies, vapes, and raw cannabis through newly created “RISE Express” dispensaries that will be attached to Circle K store, but utilizing a separate entrance from the main store.
+On October 19, 2022, Chicago-based pharmaceutical company, Green Thumb Industries announced a partnership with Arizona-headquartered Circle K to create a first-of-its-kind gas station and convenience store that also sells recreational marijuana.
+This plan will allow ten Circle K stores in Florida to sell marijuana products such as gummies, vapes, and raw cannabis through newly created “RISE Express” dispensaries that will be attached to a Circle K store, but utilizing a separate entrance from the main store.
 A spokesperson for Green Thumb stated, “To be clear, Circle K is not selling cannabis in its U.S. stores.”
 But despite this distinction, the planned deal, which will launch officially in 2023, with plans to expand beyond the initial ten Circle K stores, will be a first for the growing marijuana business in the United States.

-In Florida, Marijuana has been medically legal since early 2022, but has not been decriminalized.
+In Florida, marijuana has been medically legal since early 2022, but has not been decriminalized.
 According to Florida Statute § 381.986, “Medical Use of Marijuana,” those who have been diagnosed with a qualifying medical issue may receive a medical marijuana card from their doctor, which allows them to purchase marijuana for medicinal use from a licensed dispensary.

 Florida is not the only state to legalize marijuana over the last two and a half decades.
 In 1996, California became the first state to legalize medical cannabis with Proposition 215.
 Since then, 39 states have legalized the use of marijuana in some form, with 19 states fully legalizing the substance.

-However, Marijuana in all forms is still illegal on the federal level.
+However, marijuana in all forms is still illegal on the federal level.
 Despite bipartisan bills in both houses of Congress to pass a federal decriminalization bill, there has been little movement in the drive to reclassify the drug from a Schedule I substance under the Controlled Substances Act.

-Because of this competing legality status between the Federal Government and numerous states, several large banks have been wary about accepting money from Cannabis distributors, regardless of the legality of their business in the states where they are located.
+Because of this competing legality status between the Federal Government and numerous states, several large banks have been wary about accepting money from cannabis distributors, regardless of the legality of their business in the states where they are located.
 This has led to slower growth in the industry than was initially forecasted when states began to change their laws regarding marijuana at a faster pace.

 But where to store their money is not the only looming concern for cannabis growers and sellers.
-Interstate transportation of Marijuana is illegal under federal law, even if every state that the product moves through has legalized the substance.
-Practically, this means that any agreement between growers/distributors and sellers, such as the agreement between Circle K and Green Thumb must be confined to a single state where Marijuana is legal.
+Interstate transportation of marijuana is illegal under federal law, even if every state that the product moves through has legalized the substance.
+Practically, this means that any agreement between growers/distributors and sellers, such as the agreement between Circle K and Green Thumb must be confined to a single state where marijuana is legal.
 In the agreement between these two companies, marijuana will only be sold at Florida convenience stores, and will be grown at a facility within the state.

-This arrangement, where Florida-resident-companies alone can sell Florida-grown products within Florida seems to avoid the Federal government’s interference with this industry on its face.
+This arrangement, where Florida-resident-companies alone can sell Florida-grown products within Florida seems to avoid the Federal Government’s interference with this industry on its face.
 However, according to at least one United States Federal Court, this is not the case.

 On August 17, 2022, the United States Court of Appeals for the First Circuit issued a ruling in Northeast Patients Group v.
 United Cannabis Patients and Caregivers of Maine, in which they ruled that the United States Constitution prohibits states from adopting protectionist legislation affecting illegal interstate markets.
 They based their ruling in the Dormant Commerce Clause of the Constitution, which is a restriction on the states’ power to pass legislation that discriminates against interstate commerce or unduly burdens the same.
 This legal theory is based in the Supreme Court’s ruling in Gibbons v.
 Ogden, in which the Supreme Court ruled that legislation that granted monopolies to certain companies over the navigation of interstate waterways were invalid because the Commerce Clause of the Constitution designated power to Congress to regulate interstate commerce, and the broad definition of commerce included navigation.